asathkumara/dotnet-blazor-poker/README.md

 The focal point of any card game should be the cards and that heavily influenced my design choices.
 I also wanted a retro and vintage feel to the game (almost reminiscient of a NES or Namco Arcade game) so I started by developing a **UI Kit** to clarify the visual design.
 Details such as button states and typography were important to clearly define.

+<a id="ui-kit" href="https://www.figma.com/file/OKXgCENx92rbdpcXpfznhh/Dotnet-Blazor-Poker-UI-Kit?node-id=0%3A1" target="_blank" title="Ctrl click to open in new window.
+Markdown doesn't support this yet.">> Open Figma UI Kit</a>

 The background image evokes the feeling of the game being played on a poker table felt, establishing the primary color palette and allowing the cards to be the focal point.
 The global use of the [Press Start 2P](https://www.dafont.com/press-start-2p.font) font captures that retro game feeling.

  To increase interactivity with the cards, each card has a tilt effect when hovered, shifting their perspective from 2D into 3D.

-<a href="https://www.figma.com/file/OKXgCENx92rbdpcXpfznhh/Dotnet-Blazor-Poker-UI-Kit?node-id=0%3A1" target="_blank" title="Ctrl click to open in new window.
-Markdown doesn't support this yet.">> Open Figma UI Kit</a>
 </br>

 **High fidelity prototypes** allowed me to test the key mechanics of the game and interactions with the UI.

-<a href="https://www.figma.com/proto/G1iR5egjXNeZlQRvg2hCiJ/Dotnet-Blazor-Poker---Prototype-V1?node-id=207%3A680&scaling=scale-down&page-id=206%3A2&starting-point-node-id=207%3A680" target="_blank" title="Ctrl click to open in new window.
+<a id="prototype" href="https://www.figma.com/proto/G1iR5egjXNeZlQRvg2hCiJ/Dotnet-Blazor-Poker---Prototype-V1?node-id=207%3A680&scaling=scale-down&page-id=206%3A2&starting-point-node-id=207%3A680" target="_blank" title="Ctrl click to open in new window.
 Markdown doesn't support this yet.">> Open Figma desktop high-fidelity prototype</a>

 <a href="https://www.figma.com/proto/G1iR5egjXNeZlQRvg2hCiJ/Dotnet-Blazor-Poker---Prototype-V1?node-id=207%3A697&scaling=min-zoom&page-id=207%3A696&starting-point-node-id=207%3A697" target="_blank" title="Ctrl click to open in new window.
 Markdown doesn't support this yet.">> Open Figma mobile high-fidelity prototype</a>